NickelsTheReall/CC-language/docs/language-spec/preview/syntaxe-preview-1.md

-while       → Repeats a block of code while a condition remains true for         → Repeats code using a counter or iteration range return      → Ends a function and sends back a value print       → Outputs a message to the console match       → Pattern-based branching based on exact values use         → Imports a module or file fun         → Declares a function (alias for clarity) const       → Declares an unchangeable variable struct      → Creates a custom data type with named fields
+while       → Repeats a block of code while a condition remains true for         → Repeats code using a counter or iteration range return      → Ends a function and sends back a value printC       → Outputs a message to the console match       → Pattern-based branching based on exact values
+$use         → Imports a module or file fun         → Declares a function (alias for clarity) const       → Declares an unchangeable variable struct      → Creates a custom data type with named fields